SHOSHA Activities - Outline of Transactions

 Outline of Transactions

-The transactions and activities of the "SHOSHA" are often distinguished by the following major characteristics.
+The transactions and activities of Shosha are often distinguished by the following major characteristics:

 2.Global operations and a diverse set of transactions